Peer-Reviewed Publications

 [Paper] [Replication]

-How Do Business Elites Respond to Social Protests?
-[Job Market Paper]
+How Do Business Elites Respond to Social Protests? (draft available upon request)

 - 2024 Best Graduate Student Paper Award at REPAL